Skip to main content

 c @ 5.54

-10. Save this input file as “lamno3_distorted.inp”, send it from jedit to TOPAS, and run a single-convergence refinement — all displacive mode amplitudes (a1-a7) are fixed at zero by default.
+10. Save this input file as “lamno3_distorted.inp”, send it to TOPAS, and run a single-convergence refinement — all displacive mode amplitudes (a1-a7) are fixed at zero by default.
 You should get wRp around 29.634%.
-Now turn the profile parameters and lattice parameters off, add the view_structure keyword to visualize the progress of the refinement, and enable simulated annealing mode by removing the comment marker from “randomize_on_errors” and “continue_after_convergence”.
-Running several convergence cycles should rapidly achieve an wRp of ~8.728%.
+Now turn the profile parameters and lattice parameters off, add the view_structure keyword to visualize the progress of the refinement, and enable simulated annealing mode by making sure the lines “randomize_on_errors” and “continue_after_convergence” are present at the top of your INP file.
+Running several convergence cycles should rapidly achieve an Rwp of ~8.728%.
+Try turning the cell parameters back on if you don’t get quite as low an Rwp.

 11. Reset all mode amplitudes back to 0 in order to return to the undistorted perovksite structure, and perform additional symmetry-mode refinements using only modes a2, a3, and a7.
 The fit with these three modes alone should still be quite good.

 12. Continuing from step 7, the superstructure that we generated in ISODISTORT can alternatively be used to perform a standard xyz-coordinate refinement that yields exactly the same R-factor.
 From the “distortion” page in ISODISTORT, choose the “CIF file” option and click “OK” to generate a symmetry-mode CIF file.
 Among other things, this file contains the standard xyz-coordinate description of the distorted structure.
-Work through “Durham Menus: Simple Rietveld Refinement” in Jedit to read in the distorted structure.
+Work through “Durham Menus: Simple Rietveld Refinement” in Jedit or the equivalent in VS Code topas-editor to read in the distorted structure.
 The 7 refinable coordinates are La(x,z), O1(x,y,z) and O2(x,z).

 13. To bypass the workshop exercise and go straight to the result, download this input file: lamno3_symmodes.inp.